David Malukas: Meyer Shank (2024)

 On June 7, 2024, it was announced that Malukas would be returning to IndyCar with Meyer Shank Racing, replacing Tom Blomqvist.
-Starting at Laguna Seca, he competed in all remaining rounds of the 2024 season in the No. 66 car.
+He debuted with the team at Laguna Seca, during which he spun in early practice due to limited wrist mobility while adapting to a brace.

 A. J. Foyt Racing (2025)

 On August 13, 2024, it was announced that Malukas signed a multi-year deal with A. J. Foyt Racing for the 2025 season and beyond.
 He finished second after starting seventh at the Indianapolis 500.
 The following week, he qualified second for the Detroit Grand Prix, and ran amongst the top-five before contact with Álex Palou resulted in a penalty, dropping him down the finishing order.

 Team Penske (2026–)

+Malukas driving for Team Penske at the 2026 Good Ranchers 250 at Phoenix Raceway.

 On September 18, 2025, Malukas was announced to replace Will Power at Team Penske for 2026 on a multi-year agreement.
+He started the 2026 season with a 13th place finish at the St. Petersburg.
+He scored his first career pole position and podium of the season at Phoenix.
+During the month of May, he finished second at the Sonsio Grand Prix.
+He then followed that up by finishing second at the Indianapolis 500 in the race's closest ever finish, losing out to Felix Rosenqvist by 0.0233 seconds.
+On July 13, he went to the White House to help promote the Freedom 250 Grand Prix along with Álex Palou and Rosenqvist.

+President Donald Trump (center) with three drivers involved in the race; from left to right: Malukas, Álex Palou and Felix Rosenqvist.

 Personal life

+Malukas' parents emigrated from Telšiai, Lithuania, in 1991.
+His parents later built a trucking company that expanded to a fleet of approximately 500–600 trucks.

-Malukas' parents emigrated from Telšiai in 1991, shortly after Lithuania regained independence from the Soviet Union, which had illegally annexed the country in 1940.
-Malukas was born in Chicago, Illinois and is a United States citizen.
+Malukas was born in Chicago and is a United States citizen.
 He has said in an interview that while also eligible for Lithuanian citizenship, he has not pursued it.
 In addition to the American flag, Malukas marks his cars with the Lithuanian flag in honor of his ethnic heritage.

 In 2015, Malukas was one of the featured drivers in the Kart Life TV series, which provided a behind the scenes look into the world of young kart racers.

+In 2024, he moved to Indianapolis, but relocated to Charlotte, North Carolina, in the winter break before the start of the 2026 season.